fedechiappero/ionic_chat/README.md

 ```
 ionic serve

 ```

 ## Authors

 * **Viktor Shmigol** - *Initial work* - [repo](https://github.com/viktor-shmigol/ng2-cable-ionic3-example) extracted from [this post](https://blog.active-bridge.com/how-easily-integrate-rails-actioncable-into-your-angular2-ionic2-application)
 * **Chiappero Federico** - *Improve and expand project*

-at the start, if the user is not logged in, navCtrl.push (register / login) we will see once is registered, navCtrl.pop(this (register)) and push login once is logged in pop this (login) and go to root, chat list